harrietty/harrietryder.co.uk/src/blog/looking-back-aug-2018.md

 date: 2018-08-28
 tags: [review, personal, life]
 frontimage: myface.jpg
+description: My regular monthly blogpost, including a new house, lots of paint, visitors, running, and a get-together with other women in tech
 ---

 August has been a top month.
 One of the best months ever, probably!